 Back pain is a very common problem, with reports suggesting as many as eight out of ten of us will suffer from it at some point during our lives.
 Around 5.6 million working days in the UK are lost each year due to back pain, second only to stress.

-Back pain can affect anyone at any age,and can often be the result of a sprain or a strain of the structures of the back such as the muscles, ligaments, joints or damage to the discs.
+It can affect anyone at any age and can often be the result of a sprain or strain of the structures of the back, such as the muscles, ligaments, joints or damage to the discs.
 Osteoarthritis or wear and tear in the back can also be a reason.

 Treatment from an osteopath may help.
 Gentle massage to the tight muscles and manipulation to loosen the joints of the neck, thorax and back can relieve the build-up of muscular tension that may lead to headaches.
-Osteopaths can also advise on exercise and lifestyle changes and offer guidance on simple changes to your posture when at work or driving which may help.
+They also advise on exercise and lifestyle changes and offer guidance on simple changes to your posture when at work or driving which may help

 It is common to feel some minor discomfort after training, as the body takes a little time to recover and adapt to the demands of your activities.
 Soreness often quickly resolves itself, but occasionally it may persist for more than a few days or make it difficult for you to continue your normal activities.
-In these instances you may want to seek advice from an osteopath.
+In these instances, seek advice from a certified doctor.
 Osteopathic care is based on the individual needs of the patient and so varies depending on your age, fitness levels and diagnosis.
 Osteopaths use a wide range of gentle hands-on techniques that focus on releasing tension, stretching muscles and mobilising joints.
 These are often used with exercise and helpful advice, together with strapping or taping, all of which are designed to relieve your pain, help you return to your normal activity levels and maintain the best of health.
-As well as treating your injuries, your osteopath may offer you advice about optimal nutrition or suggest a sport specific diet.
+As well as treating your injuries, he/she may offer you advice about optimal nutrition or suggest a sport-specific diet.
 The good news is that although sports injuries are common, those who are active and have experience of following exercise routines may find they recover more quickly and easily from their injuries.